-The probation officer shall notify the Department at least fifteen working days before the court proceeding in order to allow the Department sufficient time to convene and develop an individualized service plan for the Juvenile.
-These referrals from Juvenile Probation Officers will need to be assigned immediately and the YBE and Initial Service Planning completed within 15 working days.
+The Youth Behavioral Evaluation, which is critical to the case process, will be completed within 15 days on all referrals.
+The probation officer shall notify the Department at least fifteen working days before the court proceeding in order to allow the Department sufficient time to convene and develop an individualized service plan for the juvenile.
+These referrals from Juvenile Probation Officers will need to be assigned immediately and the Youth Behavioral Evaluation completed within 15 working days.